lukefisher03/galaga-clone/README.md

 - [x] Split code into multiple files.
 - [x] Add enemies to shoot at (probably multiple enemies). _This is like kinda there, we'll update more later once collisions are working_
 - [ ] Implement health, possibly do a health bar or hearts?
+- [ ] Level building and customization.
+  - [x] Add basic level stuff.
+  - [ ] Add a way to switch between or progress between levels.
+Like a manager or something.
+  - [ ] Add functions for spawning in enemy clusters in a less verbose way.
 - [ ] Start menu?

 ### Nice to haves